Best Practices

 The Dockerfile has the following content:

-$ TAG_PREFIX=eu.gcr.io/my-project/acme # path to you OCI registry
+$ TAG_PREFIX=eu.gcr.io/acme # path to you OCI registry

 $ docker buildx build --load -t ${TAG_PREFIX}/simpleserver:0.1.0-linux-amd64 --platform linux/amd64 .